firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt3.md

   List of all movies
 </h1>

-<%= render template: "zebra/giraffe" %>
+<%= render partial: "zebra/giraffe" %>
 ...
 ```
 {: mark_lines="7"}

-Notice that we don't include the underscore when referencing the partial in the `render` method, even though the underscore _must_ be present in the actual filename.
+Notice that we don't include the underscore when referencing the `partial:` in the `render` method, even though the underscore _must_ be present in the actual filename.

 You can render the partial as many times as you want: